 At Yerba Buena Center for the Arts (San Francsico), Collective Foundation re-formats the alternative space model.
 In Geneva Switzerland, an exhibition of Project Placement.
 The YouTube Commentary Project invites artist to reflect on existing videos.
 A society for the production of secrets, The Secret Society held a one-night meeting at the Berkeley Art Museum and Pacific Archive.
 The traveling Bitter Valise, a bar inside of a suitcase (homemade amaros) for artists who've received rejection letters.

-Wall, Window or Bar Sign (12 Step) on the work of Mungo Thomson.
+The first in a series of short stories about speculative museums, Janitor for the Nation was published by Art21 Magazine.
+A second, Saint Anthony's Fire appears in the 2016 issue of White Fungus magazine.
+At Sundown A New Day Begins for (the online catalog of) Impernanent Display, a project by Dana Levy.
+Wall, Window or Bar Sign (12 Step) for a new commission of neon signs by Mungo Thomson.
 A proposal for a new network game, Bringing Home America's Army was co-authored with game-designer Al McElrath for Manifesta Journal.
 Pigeons on the Grass Alas: Contemporary Curators Talk about the Field, published by The Pew Center for Arts & Heritage.
 Artist Highlight: Holly Herndon for SFAQ magazine.
 With Anthony Discenza, a contribution to Ryan Gander's book of Artist Cocktails.

 Co-authored with Christian Nagler for Fillip Magazine, Curating in the Time of Algorithms thinks about the impact of network systems on curating.
 Also co-authored with Christian Nagler, the essay Bay Area Art and the (Counter) Culture of Silicon Valley appears in the exhibition catalog for Six Lines of Flight at SFMOMA.
 Interview with Anthony Discenza for Open Space blog.
 Also on Open Space, a conversation with Sean Dockray.
 An interview with Chris Sharp, about his space Lulu in Mexico city.